quicwg/base-drafts/draft-ietf-quic-transport.md

 A MAX_STREAM_DATA frame (type=0x11) is used in flow control to inform a peer of the maximum amount of data that can be sent on a stream.

-A MAX_STREAM_DATA frame can be sent for streams in the Recv state; see
+A MAX_STREAM_DATA frame can be sent for streams in the "Recv" state; see
 {{stream-recv-states}}.
-Receiving a MAX_STREAM_DATA frame for a locally-initiated stream that has not yet been created MUST be treated as a connection error of type STREAM_STATE_ERROR.
+Receiving a MAX_STREAM_DATA frame for a locally initiated stream that has not yet been created MUST be treated as a connection error of type STREAM_STATE_ERROR.
 An endpoint that receives a MAX_STREAM_DATA frame for a receive-only stream MUST terminate the connection with error STREAM_STATE_ERROR.